seiberttregoning/monthly-web-searches/README.md

 - Enter the text “Max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.

 - Sort the data by `column D` (Query Count).
     - When did the maximum query count occur?
+September 2019
-    - What was the Query Text?
+    - What was the Query Text? test
     - What do you notice about the top 5 searches?
+First 3 have huge numbers compared to the rest.
+4 of top 5 were in Sept and Aug, 5th was Jan

 - Enter the text “Year is number: “ in `M4`.
 Use a formula in `N4` to check the first value in the Year column (C) to see if it is a number.